 Let's see what happens.

-That's gonna be very interesting.
+That's going to be very interesting.

-Where are you at on it?
+Where are you at on that?

 Look, I think Robert Mueller did a horrible job, both today and with respect to the investigation.